By law every child born in England and Wales must be registered in the district where the birth took place.

-- the father (where the child's parents were married to each other at the time of birth or conception)
+- the father (if the child's parents were married to each other at the time of birth or conception)

 In certain circumstances another person can register a child's birth; please contact us for more information.

 We need the following information to register a birth:

 - the date and place of birth (for multiple births we'll also need the time of each baby's birth)